-Have you ever felt like “If I have to make one more decision today, my head will explode”?
+Have you ever felt like, "If I have to make one more decision today, my head will explode?"
 Or, have you had a particularly heavy decision-making day at work and ended up skipping the gym afterward?
 Chances are that the answer is yes.
-If that speaks directly to you, I’ve got some good news: you can stop beating up on yourself because it's likely that this has nothing to do with you.
+If that speaks directly to you, we’ve got some good news: you can stop beating yourself up because it's likely that this has nothing to do with you.
 Instead, you may be experiencing decision fatigue.

 "If you run after two hares, you catch neither." - Proverb.

 Thomas Saltsman, a graduate student in the University of Buffalo Department of Psychology, explains that "People tend to want as many options as possible because they believe a large selection will maximize their chances of finding the best fit.
 But when it comes time to actually make a decision from all of these options, people can become paralyzed.”